 In that case, maybe the standard iPad or iPad Air might be preferable.
-And if you want to use it for work (such as illustration, design, animation or music-making), the more powerful iPad Pro might be right for you.
+And if you want to use it for creative work (such as illustration, design, animation or music-making), the more powerful iPad Pro might be right for you.
 It also comes with the Apple Pencil, a stylus that's great for drawing and annotating.

 And when you eventually decide to take the plunge, why not consider partnering your new iPad with a pair of wireless headphones?

 Check out the best tablets

 Find a bargain with the best tablet deals